Best Accounting Programs in Tennessee

 Tennessee CPA candidates do not need to be state residents, but the following requirements do apply:

-• Bachelor's degree or higher from a regionally accredited institution
+• check-circle Bachelor’s degree or higher from a regionally accredited institution

-• At least 150 semester hours of college courses
+• check-circle At least 150 semester hours of college courses

-• At least 30 semester hours of accounting education
+• check-circle At least 30 semester hours of accounting education

-• At least 24 semester hours of general business education
+• check-circle At least 24 semester hours of general business education

-• At least one year of work experience
+• check-circle At least one year of work experience

 The Tennessee State Board of Accountancy manages CPA licensure throughout the state.
 Accounting degree candidates can explore the Board’s website for more information about exam qualifications and certification requirements.